 Meltwater, 2024 ongoing

-During my research I was able to crawl around, get up close to, listen to and gaze down on several different glaciers.
-The sheer beauty of the surface with its wrinkled sculpted skin, the scale of the rivers of ice plummeting down from 2,000 metres to sea level in a space of just a few kilometres and the overwhelming sense of vulnerability and fragility was mesmerising.
-One of the things that struck me so profoundly was the sense of movement and life that was encapsulated in the stillness of the sculptural forms, created by the constant sounds of running meltwater beneath the ice, the groaning of shifting ice within its belly and the occasional collapse of the ice breaking off.
-I have tried to capture this sense of movement and the life force within the glacier by focussing on the glacial meltwater.
+Over the past 3 years I have been researching glaciers with field trips to New Zealand and Iceland allowing me to get up close, to witness, draw and experience them first hand.
+I am interested in the effects of climate change on the melting of glacier ice and how that might be represented through painting.
+The experience of sitting still, watching and listening as the ice imperceptibly transforms in front of me is compelling.
+The sheer beauty of the surface with its wrinkled sculpted skin, the scale of the rivers of ice plummeting down from 2,000 metres to sea level in a space of just a few kilometres and the overwhelming sense of vulnerability and fragility is mesmerising.
+One of the things that strikes me so profoundly is the sense of movement and life that is captured in the stillness of the sculptural forms, created by the constant sounds of running meltwater beneath the ice, the groaning of shifting ice within its belly and the occasional collapse of the seracs.

 My solo exhibition, Meltwater was exhibited at Bett Gallery, Hobart in December 2024